 Change Note: The default was raised to 90 (percent) in version 6.1.
-In addition, the behavior of the parameter is now affected by the new AlwaysDeleteColdPartitions parameter.
+In addition, beginning with version 6.1, the behavior of the parameter is affected by the AlwaysDeleteColdPartitions parameter.

 MinAvailableSizeInMB

 Sets a lower limit on the available disk space that must be maintained on the mount point where the event store resides.
 This parameter takes precedence over all other storage-size parameters, except for MaxEventStoreSizeInDocs.
 It is an optional parameter.